Probing Axion-like Particles via CMB Polarization: Sensitivity of the CMB observation

+Note that we separately describe the contribution to $g$ from each component in Eqs.~\eqref{gDphi_light}-\eqref{gdobs} to see its behavior, although the contributions from $\Delta\bar\phi$ and $\delta\phi_\mathrm{obs}$ to the observed $\bar\alpha$ are degenerate.

-Forthcoming CMB observations will improve the sensitivity as shown in Fig.~\ref{fig_futureConst}.
-The horizontal dotted lines show the projected sensitivities of the light-shining-through-walls experiment ALPSII~\cite{Bahre:2013ywa}, the helioscope experiment IAXO~\cite{Armengaud:2014gea,Irastorza:2018dyq}, and the X-ray bound by Athena~\cite{Conlon:2017ofb}.
-In Fig.~\ref{fig_currentConst} and \ref{fig_futureConst}, one observes that the CMB observations of $\bar\alpha$ and $A_\alpha$ can achieve considerably better sensitivities to $g$ than the existing and upcoming axion search experiments.
-If a light ALP exists, inflation automatically generates its fluctuations and we can probe $g$ through $\delta\phi_\mathrm{LSS}$ and $\delta\phi_\mathrm{obs}$.
-Additionally assuming the background ALP field has a significant energy density, we find that $\Delta\bar\phi$ provides a remarkable sensitivity up to $3 \times 10^8$ times better than the current one in the near future.
+Forthcoming CMB observations will improve the sensitivity as shown in Fig.~\ref{fig:both}(b).
+In Fig.~\ref{fig:both}, we see that the CMB observations of $\bar\alpha$ and $A_\alpha$ can achieve considerably better sensitivities to $g$ than the existing and upcoming axion searches.
+If a light ALP exists, inflation automatically generates its fluctuations, and we can probe $g$ through $\delta\phi_\mathrm{LSS}$ and $\delta\phi_\mathrm{obs}$.
+If we additionally assume that the background ALP field has a significant energy density, $\Delta \bar{\phi}$ also contributes to $\bar{\alpha}$, which provides another channel to probe $g$.
+In particular, when $\Delta\bar{\phi}$ is the maximum allowed value based on Eq.~\ref{Omega_phi_max}, the sensitivity of this channel can be $3\times 10^8$ times better than the current constraint in the near future.

 It is interesting to notice that the detection of $A_\alpha$ puts a lower bound on $r$.
 Since the ALP-photon coupling constant has the present upper bound, $g< 1.4 \times 10^{-12}\,\si{\GeV}^{-1}$, once the observation fixes $A_\alpha$, we obtain